Medical Marijuana Dispensaries Banned in L.A.?

 We are happy to see that Huizar is not dismissing the issue the way that City Council members Bernard Parks and Jan Perry did last month, when they proposed phasing out the ordinance altogether.
 Hmmm, why not turn all of those patients into “criminals” by forcing them to get marijuana illegally?
 That’s not a solution, it’s sticking your head in the sand.
 This issue is here to stay.

 If you have a medical marijuana dispensary or collective in the Southern California area and need representation, please contact us immediately.
-We are known as the top medical marijuana attorneys in the state, and are first and foremost an advocate for change and will represent each and every client charged with a marijuana/drug offense with the most zealous defense.
+We are known as the top medical marijuana attorneys in the state, and are first and foremost an advocate for change and will represent each and every client charged with a marijuana or other drug offense with the most zealous defense.